-Following the success of Head Over Heels About Gymnastics Floor Skills and the accompanying App we are thrilled to launch our first Gymnastics DVD.
-The lovely Harry and Charles from Plato Video worked tirelessly with us to create this fantastic addition to our growing collection of gymnastics books, apps an now DVD’s.
+Following the success of Head Over Heels About Gymnastics Floor Skills and the accompanying App we decided to launch our first Gymnastics DVD.
+The lovely Harry and Charles from Plato Video worked tirelessly with us to create this fantastic addition to our growing collection of Gymnastics Books, Apps an now DVD’s.

 Whether you’re a coach, PE teacher, parent or even a budding gymnast yourself, this DVD contains everything you need to know about developing a range of essential gymnastics skills.